In this Mykonos travel blog, I'll share my travel tips on where to go, what to see, and things to do in Mykonos Greece.

 Mykonos Travel Blog

 The Greek island of Mykonos is one of the most renowned summer destinations in Europe, with its amazing beaches, luxurious resorts and lively nightlife.

 It's a dream destination for many people, especially first time visitors to Greece who might be planning the classic Athens – Mykonos – Santorini itinerary.

 This does come at a price though – don't plan a trip to Mykonos thinking you're going to a cheap, off the beaten path destination in Greece.

 Hotel prices are among the most expensive in Greece, and I've seen some beach resorts renting out sunbeds and umbrella sets for over 100 Euros a day!

 Tips for Mykonos

-This Mykonos travel guide will provide you with some insider tips, as well as information on what to do and where to go.
+My ultimate Mykonos travel guide will provide you with some insider tips, as well as information on what to do, where to go, transportation, and where to stay.
 I've also got some deeper-dive guides to Mykonos which you can see here: